Full course description

 Other Courses in this Series

-This Course: EDUC 7548 - Teaching Report and Explanation Writing to K-8 students
+This Course: EDUC 7549 Teaching Argument and Procedure Writing to K-8 students

 This is a project-based course where groups of participants will collaborate to develop a writing unit in a genre appropriate for their grade level.
-Using a genre-based pedagogy informed by systemic functional linguistics, participants will learn what and how to teach reports and explanations in the context of social studies and/or science.
+Using a genre-based pedagogy informed by systemic functional linguistics, participants will learn what and how to teach arguments and procedures.
 Features of the genres demanded in elementary and middle schools will be learned and practiced.
 The strong emphasis on language development distinguishes this approach from others currently used in schools.
 The approach to teaching guides teachers in ways of apprenticing students to writing that builds confidence and success.

 Amount of Time per week